coderolls/coderolls-blog/_posts/java-programs/2023-11-27-find-duplicate-elements-in-array.md

 ## 2. Find duplicate elements in an array using the sorting method

-In this method we are sorting the first using the Arrays.sort() method.
-And then, we are iterating over an array to check if the next adjacent element is duplicate or not.
+In this method, we are sorting the first using the Arrays.sort() method.
+Then, we iterate over an array to check if the next adjacent element is a duplicate or not.

 ```java
 private static void printDuplicatesBySorting(int[] arr) {